 Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 Your campers have gone swimming ten times in ten days.
-Now you need fresh, simple activities that work with real camp constraints: limited supplies, mixed ages, big groups, and hot weather.
+Now you need fresh, simple summer camp activities that work with real camp constraints: limited supplies, mixed ages, changing weather, and groups with very different energy levels.

-Who this is for: day camps and overnight camps running activities for kids ages 6–12 (with optional tweaks for older campers).
+Who this is for: day camps and overnight camps planning activities for kids ages 6–12, with optional tweaks for older campers and teen leaders.

 How to plan a great camp activity day